UIBK-DPS-DC/Cirrina-UseCases/smart-factory/swf-smart-factory/README.md

 # Problems and limitations

+## Feature limitations

+- Produced CloudEvents can only be consumed **once** by a single workflow.
+<br>**SOLUTION**: If multiple workflows need to consume an event, sending it multiple times (preferably different events) is the only preferred solution as of right now.
+See state `jobDone` in `job_control.sw.json` for an example.
+- CloudEvents can only be produced right before a transition or when a workflow ends.
+It is not possible to produce events conditionally while the workflow resides in a state.
+It is also not possible to produce internal events (events consumed by the workflow itself).
+<br>**SOLUTION**: To conditionally produce events an additional state of type `switch` can be used which may contain cases to either produce events or do not produce events.
+- States of type `event` can consume multiple event types, but they do not allow conditional transitions based on which event was consumed.
+<br>**SOLUTION**: The `actions` construct in an `onEvents` definition can be used to conditionally assign workflow data based on which event was consumed.
+This can then be combined with an additional `switch` state which performs conditional transitions based on the assigned workflow data.
+- The first state of a workflow (state defined in `start`) can not be targeted by any other transitions.
+It can thus only be executed once per workflow instance.
+Usually it makes sense to start a workflow with a state of type `inject` which adds some initial variables and is never entered again during the execution of the workflow.

+## Sonataflow related

 **Some of the following problems might only apply to the `999-SNAPSHOT` version of Sonataflow (June 2024).**

 - The business key functionality requires the latest `999-SNAPSHOT` version to function correctly in combination with CloudEvents (`ce-kogitobusinesskey` has no effect in previous versions).
 Additionally, Quarkus 3+ (Java 17+) is only supported in the latest snapshot versions.
 Stable versions require Quarkus 2 as well as Java 11.
 <br>**SOLUTION**: We use version `999-SNAPSHOT` instead of a stable version.
-- Produced CloudEvents can only be consumed **once** by a single workflow.
-<br>**SOLUTION**: If multiple workflows need to consume an event, sending it multiple times (preferably different events) is the only preferred solution as of right now.
-See state `jobDone` in `job_control.sw.json` for an example.
 - The Sonataflow Dev UI extension requires dependencies which do not support the `999-SNAPSHOT` version of Sonataflow and can thus currently not be used.
 <br>**SOLUTION**: Without the Dev UI, starting workflows or retrieving workflow information can be done by invoking the respective POST or GET requests manually.
-- Business keys are not passed to sub-workflows (`subFlow`).
+- Business keys are not propagated to sub-workflows (`subFlow`) when the parent workflow has a business key.
 This means that sub-workflows can hardly be used on an event-based basis.
+There is an open GitHub issue regarding this problem so it might be fixed already.
 - After invoking HTTP requests through functions of type `rest`, all values in the JSON responses are always `null`.
 This causes functions of type `rest` to be unusable if the service output is necessary.
-Additionally, the application might randomly throw a fatal exception during startup or when starting a workflow if a function of type `rest` is used.
+Additionally, the application might randomly throw a fatal exception (`specs/services.json not found`) during startup or when starting a workflow if a function of type `rest` is used.
 <br>**SOLUTION**: You may use type `custom` and operation `rest:<method>:<url>` instead, see the workflow json files for examples.
 - When invoking HTTP requests through functions of type `custom` and operation `rest:post:<url>`, the entries `Port: null` and `Host: null` are always added to the JSON payload.
 - During startup Quarkus logs warnings of the form `Unrecognized configuration key ...`.
 These configuration keys are in fact recognized and application startup might fail if they are not provided.
-- In case a workflow throws an unhandled exception, the entire application enters an error state and it is often required to restart the quarkus application.
+- In case a workflow throws an unhandled exception (e.g. HTTP error during service invocation), the entire application enters an error state and it is often required to restart the quarkus application.
 - Too many produced CloudEvents may cause the error `SRMSG00034: Insufficient downstream requests to emit item` and consecutively crash the runtime.
-This will already happen when the runtime needs to handle around 10 events per second (e.g. setting the event rate of both photoelectric sensors to 200ms or lower).
+This will already happen when the runtime needs to handle around 10 events per second (e.g. by setting the event rate of both photoelectric sensors to 200ms or lower).
 - The sonataflow data index docker image might be unavailable on startup, producing the error message `manifest for apache/incubator-kie-kogito-data-index-ephemeral:main not found: manifest unknown: manifest unknown`.
-We did not find a workaround except for waiting until it is available again.
+<br>**SOLUTION**: Temporary add/uncomment `quarkus.kogito.devservices.enabled=false` in `application.properties`.
+Keep in mind that this disables the default in-memory data index (graphql endpoint).

 # Feature comparison SWF/Sonataflow and Cirrina